aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 8 - Put It to Work Prepare for Cybersecurity Jobs/Module - 1 README.md

 ### print("\n--- Continue: Skips the current iteration and proceeds to the next ---")

 ```
-# Continue: Skips the current iteration and proceeds to the next.
 for i in range(5):
     if i == 3:
         continue  # Skips printing 3